-Subject to the authority of the Board of Trustees and oversight by the Adviser, the Sub-Adviser is responsible for management of the Fund's investment portfolio according to the Fund's investment objective, policies and restrictions.
-Pursuant to a sub-advisory agreement between the Adviser and the Sub-Adviser, the Sub-Adviser is entitled to receive an annual sub-advisory fee, paid by the Adviser for advisory services provided to the Fund, according to a formula.
+Sub-Adviser is responsible for management of the Fund's investment portfolio according to the Fund's investment objective, policies and restrictions.
+Pursuant to a Sub-Advisory Agreement between the Adviser and the Sub-Adviser, the Sub-Advisory services provided to the Fund, according to a formula.
 In addition, the Adviser and Sub-Adviser each donate 10% of their respective fees to charity.

-Disclosure regarding the basis for the Board of Trustees' approval of the Investment Sub-Advisory Agreement is available in the Fund's annual report to shareholders for the period ended September 30, 2016.
+Disclosure regarding the basis for the Board of Trustees' approval of the Investment Sub-Advisory Agreement is available in the Fund's semi-annual report to shareholders for the fiscal period ended March 31, 2018.

+Portfolio Management.
 The following individuals are employed by the Sub-Adviser and are primarily responsible for the day-to-day management of the Fund's portfolio.

 Bruno Bertocci.
 Bruno Bertocci has been co-portfolio manager of the Fund since its 2015 inception.
-Mr. Bertocci is a Managing Director and Head of Sustainable Equities at UBS Asset Management (Americas) Inc. ("UBS AM").
+Mr. Bertocci is a managing director and head of sustainable equities at UBS Asset Management (Americas) Inc. ("UBS AM").
 Prior to joining UBS AM in 1998, he managed the global equity investment group at Stein Roe & Farnham and was a portfolio manager at Rockefeller & Co.

 Thomas J. Digenan, CFA, CPA.
 Mr. Digenan has been portfolio manager of the Fund since its 2015 inception.
-Mr. Digenan is a Managing Director and Head of US Intrinsic Value Equity at UBS AM.
-Prior to this role, he was a North American Equity Strategist at UBS AM from 2001 to 2012.
-Mr. Digenan was President of The UBS Funds from 1993 to 2001.
+Mr. Digenan is a managing director and head of US Intrinsic Value Equity at UBS AM.
+Prior to this role, he was a North American equity strategist at UBS AM from 2001 to 2012.
+Mr. Digenan was president of The UBS Funds from 1993 to 2001.